altexdim/sourcemod-plugin-gungame/README.txt

 Changelog
 ---------
+    1.0.5.3:
-        * Fixed bug: If WorldspawnSuicide is 0 than player could level up by worldspawn.
+        * Fixed bug: If WorldspawnSuicide is 0 than player could level up with worldspawn.

+        * Refactoring: Restore level on reconnect was moved from handicap and now is independent.
+          Added new config variable to enable/disable this function - RestoreLevelOnReconnect.

     1.0.5.2:
         * Fixed: